cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 unit.
 See also [Using units](MINDUSTRY-TIPS-N-TRICKS.markdown#using-units).

 > [!TIP]
 > The value of time variables (`@tick`, `@time` and so on) can actually decrease when loading a game from a save file.
 Take it into account especially when programming loops that should terminate at some predetermined time.

+Built-in constants, such as `@copper`, `@vela` or `@switch`, represent items, liquids, block types, unit types, object properties and so on.
+They are used as-is in the Mindcode, including the `@` prefix.

 # Linked blocks